nubjs/nubjs/CONTRIBUTING.md

 * Objects remain monomorphic (e.g. no additional properties will be defined on an object after it has been defined).

+**General Guidelines**

+* Class methods that act as data accessors to private class variables, or methods that perform libuv specific functionality, are delineated by underscores and an attempt should be made to keep them less than two words.
+  While class methods that perform more V8 specific functionality should use CamelCase.

+* No class variables are accessed directly.
+Instead they are accessed via inline class methods.
+These inline class methods are located in {file}-inl.h

+* Private class variables should always end with an underscore.

 ### COMMUNITY